sonasingh46/argus-go/README.md

 **Please Note:**
 *   This project is a **Proof of Concept (PoC)** and is **NOT intended for production use**.
 *   It was developed in a short timeframe (a couple of days) with the assistance of Large Language Models (LLMs) for ideation and coding.
 *   **Scalability**: The current implementation is **not scalable**.
-It processes alerts and rules sequentially and is not designed to handle high throughput or distributed workloads.
+It processes alerts and rules sequentially and is not designed to handle large volume of data.
 *   **Reliability**: Error handling and edge cases may not be fully covered.

 ## Features